 Civil penalties are the penalties notaries public are most often afraid of incurring.
-If a notary, through carelessness or inaction, unintentionally or intentionally damages the complainant, he or she is liable for monetary damages without limit.
+If a notary's misconduct unintentionally or intentionally damages the complainant, he or she is liable for monetary damages without limit.
 For example, if an improperly notarized grant deed causes the deal to fall through, and that deal costs the signer thousands of dollars, the notary can be sued so the signer recovers those losses.